Thursday, March 14, 2013

 Posted by D. Daniel Sokol

-Eric Bond (Department of Economics, Vanderbilt University) and Kamal Saggi (Department of Economics, Vanderbilt University) address Compulsory licensing, price controls, and access to patented foreign products.
+Eric Bond (Department of Economics, Vanderbilt University) and Kamal Saggi (Department of Economics, Vanderbilt University) analyze Compulsory licensing, price controls, and access to patented foreign products.

 ABSTRACT: Motivated by existing multilateral rules regarding intellectual property, we develop a North-South model to highlight the dual roles price controls and compulsory licensing play in determining Southern access to a patented Northern product.
 The Northern patent-holder chooses whether and how to work its patent in the South (either via entry or voluntarily licensing) while the South determines the price control and whether to issue a compulsory license.
 The threat of compulsory licensing benefits the South and also increases global welfare when the North-South technology gap is significant.
 The price control and compulsory licensing are complementary instruments from the Southern perspective.